sheddyranking/SQL-Crash-Course/README.md

 > `UNION` will remove `duplicates`, but `UNION ALL` will not remove duplicates, both does the same thing.

-> Combining Multiple Rows we use `UNION`;
+> Returns the result set in two or more select statements excluding the duplicates. `UNION`;

-> Combining Multiple Columns we use the `JOIN/INNER JOIN` Operator.
+> Returns records that have matching values in both tables INNER JOIN`.

-> `LEFT JOIN` (Returns Values From Right table if there's a Match and Return Null Valeus on the Right Table if there's no match).
+> `LEFT JOIN` (Returns all records from the left table, and the matched records from the right table).

-> `RIGHT JOIN` (Returns Values From left table if there's a Match and Return Null Valeus on the left Table if there's no match).
+> `RIGHT JOIN` (Returns all records from the right table, and the matched records from the left table).

 #### NOTE:
 > `LEFT JOIN ` is same as `LEFT OUTER JOIN`.

 >`RIGHT JOIN` is the same as `RIGHT OUTER JOIN`.

-> `FULL OUTER JOIN` (is a combination of `RIGHT JOIN` AND `LEFT JOIN`).
+> `FULL OUTER JOIN` (Returns all records when there is a match in either left or right table).

 > When you create a table without SCHEMA name, it authomatically creates a SCHEMA name for you.